 - Take time.
 You don’t go from 0-100 reviews in a weekend.
 Give it some time to build your reputation before you give that coveted Yelp review that makes a difference.
 Plus it doesn’t look real to go from 0-50 in a night.

 So that’s a lot and we ordered them by level of effort.
-Ten minutes twice a week should give you a good profile in 2-3 weeks and then you are off to the races and should be in good standing avoiding the Yelp Review Filter.
+Ten minutes twice a week should give you a good profile in 2-3 weeks and then you are off to the races and should be in good standing with the Yelp Review Filter.
 If you keep it up for a prolonged period, you might even be invited to join their coveted Yelp Elite Squad.

 Should I Solicit Yelp Reviews to and How Does That Affect the Yelp Review Filter?

 The line here is blurry.
 Yelp does not want you to solicit good reviews, but it’s fine to generally ask for reviews (note not asking for the “good” part of review.”)
 Confusing right?
 Obviously, you are unlikely to ask a pissed off customer to review you on Yelp, so we think it’s natural and within the guidelines to ask people who are smiling or who are excited about the service your provide to leave you a review on Yelp.

 We think you should leverage every social media and customer channel to reach out for both Yelp and Google+ Local reviews.
 If someone is following you on email, Twitter or Facebook, they probably like what you are doing.